kartoza/prj.app/deployment/README-docker.md

 ### Managing containers

-Please refer to the general [fig documentation](http://www.fig.sh/cli.hyml) for further notes on how to manage the infrastructure using fig.
+Please refer to the general docker-compose documentation for further notes on how to manage the infrastructure using docker-compose.

 # Configuration options

-You can configure the base port used and various other options like the image organisation namespace and postgis user/pass by editing the ``fig*.yml`` files.
+You can configure the base port used and various other options like the image organisation namespace and postgis user/pass by editing the ``docker-compose*.yml`` files.